CipSoft-Tibia/Qt5/qtwebengine/src/3rdparty/chromium/docs/windows_build_instructions.md

 --includeRecommended
 ```

-You must have the version 10.0.19041 or higher Windows 10 SDK installed.
+-You must have the version 10.0.22621.0 [Windows 11 SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-sdk/)
+installed.
+This can be installed separately or by checking the appropriate box
+in the Visual Studio Installer.

+The 10.0.22621.755 (Windows 11) SDK Debugging Tools must also be installed.
 This
-can be installed separately or by checking the appropriate box in the Visual
-Studio Installer.

-The SDK Debugging Tools must also be installed.
-If the Windows 10 SDK was
-installed via the Visual Studio installer, then they can be installed by going
-to: Control Panel → Programs → Programs and Features → Select the "Windows
-Software Development Kit" → Change → Change → Check "Debugging Tools For
-Windows" → Change.
-Or, you can download the standalone SDK installer and use it
-to install the Debugging Tools.
+version of the Debugging tools is needed in order to support reading the
+large-page PDBs that Chrome uses to allow greater-than 4 GiB PDBs.

 ## Install `depot_tools`

 Download the [depot_tools bundle](https://storage.googleapis.com/chrome-infra/depot_tools.zip)
-and extract it somewhere.
+and extract it somewhere (eg: C:\src\depot_tools).

 *** note
 **Warning:** **DO NOT** use drag-n-drop or copy-n-paste extract from Explorer,